Chinchorro mummies: Chronology

 29% of known Chinchorro mummies were mummified naturally.
-The earliest one, the Acha man, dates to 7020 BCE.
+The earliest one, the Acha man, dates to 7020 BC.

-The artificial mummies of Chinchorro are believed to have first appeared around 5000 BCE and reached a peak around 3000 BCE.
+The artificial mummies of Chinchorro are believed to have first appeared around 5000 BC and reached a peak around 3000 BC.
 Often Chinchorro mummies were elaborately prepared by removing the internal organs and replacing them with vegetable fibers or animal hair.
 In some cases, an embalmer would remove the skin and flesh from the dead body and replace them with clay.
-Radiocarbon dating reveals that the oldest discovered anthropogenically modified Chinchorro mummy was that of a child from a site in the Camarones Valley, about 60 mi south of Arica in Chile and dates from around 5050 BCE.
-The mummies continued to be made until about 1800 BCE, making them contemporary with Las Vegas culture and Valdivia culture in Ecuador and the Norte Chico civilization in Peru.
+Radiocarbon dating reveals that the oldest discovered artificially preserved Chinchorro mummy was that of a child from a site in the Camarones Valley, about 60 mi south of Arica in Chile and dates from around 5050 BC.
+The mummies continued to be made until about 1800 BC, making them contemporary with Las Vegas culture and Valdivia culture in Ecuador and the Norte Chico civilization in Peru.

 Research

 Since 1914, when Max Uhle began his work in Arica, an estimated 282 mummies have been found by archaeologists.
 Morro-I, at the base of the Morro de Arica, revealed 96 bodies at the unstratified (i.e., there are no discernible layers of stratigraphy, hindering relative dating techniques), mostly loose sand at the slope of the hill.
 Fifty-four adults were found: 27 female, 20 male and 7 of indeterminate sex; 42 children were also found: 7 female, 12 male, 23 indeterminate.
 This sample size suggests that the Chinchorro did not favor mummifying one sex over others.

 The mummies may have served as a means of assisting the soul in surviving, and to prevent the bodies from frightening the living.
 A more commonly accepted theory is that there was an ancestor cult of sorts, since there is evidence of both the bodies traveling with the groups and placed in positions of honor during major rituals and a delay in the final burial itself.
 Also, the bodies (which were always found in the extended position) were elaborately decorated and colored (even later repainted), and are thought to be reinforced and stiffened in order to be carried on reed litters and consequently displayed.
 However, since the society is a preceramic one, as well as slightly nomadic, it is somewhat difficult to determine through archaeological records the reasons why the Chinchorro felt the need to mummify the dead.

 The representatives of the Chinchorro culture was determined by mitochondrial haplogroup A2.

 Dr. Bernardo Arriaza is a Chilean physical anthropologist who contributed a lot of the knowledge about Chinchorro mummification.
 Starting in 1984, he published numerous studies on the subject.
 In 1994, Arriaza created a classification of the Chinchorro mummies that is widely used.
 His book "Beyond Death: The Chinchorro Mummies of Ancient Chile" was published by the Smithsonian and also translated into Spanish.